google/tcmalloc/docs/design.md

 the objects is recorded in the span.

-The pagemap is used to look up the span to which an object belongs, or to identify the class-size for a given object.
+The pagemap is used to look up the span to which an object belongs, or to identify the size-class for a given object.

 TCMalloc uses a 2-level or 3-level
 [radix tree](https://github.com/google/tcmalloc/blob/master/tcmalloc/pagemap.h)